aidanhs/brexgen/README.md

 Why?
 -----
-I was (am) unwilling to pay for the permission to improve Google's platform on Chrome, so started thinking about alternative ways to distribute Chrome extensions.
+I was (am) unwilling to pay for the permission to improve Google's platform on Chrome (although it isn't as bad as I thought when I created this), so started thinking about alternative ways to distribute Chrome extensions.
 In addition, distributing alpha releases seems like it must be painful without one's own server.